Micinek/micinek.github.io/_posts/2024-04-30-my-homelab.md

 #### APC Smart UPS C1000
  - power supply backup for whole rack
  - connected to Dell Wyse, serving NUT (Network UPS Tools) to other servers

-# My Homelab:
-- It's a homelab, i’m always working on this.
-But this is it's current looks, until i move it to my garden house ( i need to build it first...)

 ![data rack1]({{ BASE_PATH }}/assets/img/2024-04-30-my-homelab/IMG_9751.JPEG)
 ![data rack2]({{ BASE_PATH }}/assets/img/2024-04-30-my-homelab/IMG_9748.JPEG)